PharmGKB/fda-biomarker/README.md

 # FDA Table of Pharmacogenomic Biomarkers in Drug Labeling

-This code scrapes content from the "[Table of Pharmacogenomic Biomarkers in Drug Labeling](https://www.fda.gov/drugs/science-research-drugs/table-pharmacogenomic-biomarkers-drug-labeling)" page on the FDA website.
-Specifically, this will transform the content of the "Pharmacogenomic Biomarkers in Drug Labeling" table into a JSON file for better computational use.
+This code scrapes content from the "[Table of Pharmacogenomic Biomarkers in Drug Labeling](https://www.fda.gov/drugs/science-research-drugs/table-pharmacogenomic-biomarkers-drug-labeling)" page and the "[Table of Pharmacogenetic Associations](https://www.fda.gov/medical-devices/precision-medicine/table-pharmacogenetic-associations)" page on the FDA website.
+Specifically, this will transform the content of the tables on those pages into JSON files for better computational use.

 CAUTION: This data file strips out all footnotes and contextual information about the contents of the Biomarkers table.
-Go read the [original page](https://www.fda.gov/drugs/science-research-drugs/table-pharmacogenomic-biomarkers-drug-labeling) before attempting to use this data.
+Go read the original source pages before attempting to use this data.

 The text is copied verbatim from the HTML source with the following exceptions: